The Steam Review

 The Secret of AWOMO’s Island

-GDI reveal their plans :: December 7th, 2007 :: Interviews, Other Services :: 19 Responses (Feed)
+GDI reveal their plans :: December 7th, 2007 :: Interviews, Other services :: 22 Responses

 If there is one thing about the sale of video games that digital distribution hasn’t fixed, it’s the final action of making each purchase.
 You either pay or you don’t, subscriptions aside, and the binary nature of that choice has a large role to play in the industry’s unhealthy appetite of review scores and constant defecation of sequels.